RedHatInsights/insights-rbac/docs/source/management/role.rst

 In general, ALL roles should be created with a resourceDefinitions stanza of ``[]``.
 This is taken to mean "no additional filtering" and will generally result in the expected behavior.

-In specific cases where the application logic has been written to handle them, however, resource access can be limited by specifing an attribute filter in the resourceDefinitions stanza as below.
+In specific cases where the application logic has been written to handle them, however, resource access can be limited by specifying an attribute filter in the resourceDefinitions stanza as below.

 Specifying a single resource with an attribute filter::